DEL TACO charge on bank statement: what it is and how to verify it

 Likely Legitimate

-DEL TACO is a one-time purchase charge from Del Taco, LLC.
+DEL TACO is a charge from Del Taco, LLC.
 This is a well-known merchant.
 If you don't recognize the charge, check your recent orders or ask household members before disputing.

 Del Taco, LLC